sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/2-importing-styles-using-built-in-directives/README.md

-# Importing Styles and Using Angular's Built-In ngFor Directive
+# Importing Styles and Using Angular's Built-In Directives
 There are many built-in directives in Angular, designed to assist with common tasks.
 You can browse the. in [The Angular API](https://angular.io/api)

 ## Commonly Used Directives